mauntrelio/qrcode-reader/README.md

 $("#openreader-btn").qrCodeReader();
 ```

-Please note that, in order to use the client's webcam, some browsers may require the content to be served over HTTPS.
+Please note that, in order to use the client's webcam, some browsers may require the content to be served over HTTPS (Chrome requires that).

 **qrcode-reader** binds the click of the jQuery target element to the opening of the QRCode reader widget interface.
 The plugin keeps a single instance of the widget across the page, resetting the options according to the clicked bound element.